hanmason535-debug/brashline-social-engine-88057/PHASE1_COMPLETE.md

 Phase 1 focused on fixing the **critical INP bottleneck** (1,216ms) and improving **FCP/LCP** (3.05s) on desktop while maintaining mobile performance (RES 98).

-**Post-Deployment Fix:** A visual regression in the hero background positioning was identified and fixed by removing problematic CSS containment that created an unintended containing block.
+**Post-Deployment Fix:** A visual flash/shift in the hero background was identified and fixed by resolving a hydration mismatch in the `useMediaQuery` hook.

 ### Key Achievements:
 - ✅ **Optimized scroll performance** with RAF throttling